glynnforrest/salt-mode/README.md

 The value of `salt-mode--file-type` is detected automatically when a file is opened.
 You can override this by calling the function `salt-mode-set-file-type`.

 Future types are planned for other keywords, e.g. orchestrate and reactor files.

+## Troubleshooting

+`salt-mode-describe-state` and ElDoc will only work when your system has Python and the Salt Python modules installed.

+If you have the dependencies installed and these features aren't working, try running `salt-mode-refresh-data` without arguments.
+You may need to set `salt-mode-python-program` to `python2` or `python3` depending on your system's configuration.

+The mode should work without error if you don't have these dependencies installed.
+Visible error messages are a bug (e.g. https://github.com/glynnforrest/salt-mode/issues/18), please report them.

 ## Support